kidonng/cherry/scripts/README.md

 ---

+**This script is compatible with Notion desktop app.**

-Usage for macOS app: run the following command in your terminal
+Example usage for macOS: run the following command in your terminal.
+This need to be done every time the app updates.

 ```sh
 curl https://kidonng.github.io/cherry/notion-localization.user.js >> /Applications/Notion.app/Contents/Resources/app/renderer/preload.js